 Despite all these drawbacks and despite the general dissatisfaction of supervisors due to the problems they enumerated and which show the huge difference between proximal supervision and DL supervision, all the professors interviewed expressed their engagement and will to continue working with these new tools in total complementarity with the traditional mode of learning.
-This engagement of university professors demonstrates to the public the value placed on their perspectives and lived experiences and can be used to inform and strengthen activities already being implemented in a time of trouble like pandemics and shows to Moroccans that university professors are reliable and believe in constant personal and professional development.
+This engagement of university professors demonstrates to the public the value placed on their perspectives and lived experiences and can be used to inform and strengthen activities already being implemented in the time of trouble like pandemics and shows to Moroccans that university professors are reliable and believe in constant personal and professional development.

 For professors, although there is a difference between the two modes of supervision, the fact remains that we have to get used to DL and adopt it in parallel with proximal teaching.
-To achieve this, we have to eradicate from our minds that all that is virtual is difficult.
-The perceived gap between time and distance can be dealt with properly once our mindset is made more positive and this is the key to success.
-All the professors want to profit from ICT, but they emphasized the fact that they need constant formation in this domain, and urge the ministry to provide students with ICT material and add online research skills to the university programs.
+To achieve this, we have to eradicate from our mind that all what is virtual is difficult.
+Perceived gap of time and distance can be dealt with properly once our mindset is made more positive and this is the key